AD-SDL/rpl_workcell/README.md

 ```

-**NOTE**: Raf writes as follows.
-However, this is not clear to me, as I do not see any of the words that he lists  (step name, robot, action name, vars) in the example, or anything that looks like a "funcx style message."
+&#x1F34E;**Note for Raf**&#x1F34E;: You write as follows, about the protocol file I think (?).
+However, this is not clear to me, as I do not see any of the words that you list  (step name, robot, action name, vars) in the example, or anything that looks like a "funcx style message."
+(What is a "funcx style message"?)

 This file uses the "alias" defined for each robot above and a funcx style message:
-Step Name: Name on the workflow
+* Step Name: Name on the workflow
-Robot: Target Robot
+* Robot: Target Robot
-Action name: Action to be executed on the robot
+* Action name: Action to be executed on the robot
-Vars: variable dictionary for that particular action
+* Vars: variable dictionary for that particular action

-**NOTE**: To know how to generate these files, we need to understand what they mean.
+&#x1F34E;**Note for Raf**&#x1F34E;: To know how to generate these files, we need to understand what they mean.
 Some questions:
 * What do the commands mean?
-E.g., what are C1, F1, etc. What does volume: [13] mean, what is a mix_cycle, etc.
+E.g., what are C1, F1, etc. What does volume: [13] mean, what is a mix_cycle, etc. Is that documented anywhere?